 Senator Palmer's Font Hill Log House and Famous Log Cabin Farm.

-The Palmer Log Cabin was built in 1885.
+Plans for the Palmer Log Cabin began in 1885.
 The architects were George D. Mason and Zachariah Rice who later mentored famed Detroit Architect Albert Kahn.
 Rice eventually married Thomas Palmer's adopted daughter, Grace.

 The cabin is basically a balloon framed Victorian house wrapped in a log veneer.
 It is said that Mrs. Palmer asked her husband to build her a log house since she had lived in brick, stone and sided houses but had never lived in a log home.